-The R-value, also known as thermal resistance, is a quantity determined by the temperature difference, at steady state, between two defined surfaces of a material or construction that induces a unit heat flow rate through unit area (R = _T/q).
-R-value is the reciprocal of thermal conductance.
-A unit of thermal resistance used for comparing insulating values of different materials, for the specific thickness of the material.
-The higher the R-value number, a material, the greater its insulating properties and the slower the heat flow through it.
-This R-value does not include the interior and exterior air film coefficients.
+The R-value, also known as thermal insulance, is the temperature difference per unit heat flux, at steady state, between two defined surfaces of a material or construction that induces one unit of heat flux between the surfaces.
+The R-value is used for comparing insulating values of different materials, for the specific thickness of the material.
+The higher the R-value, the greater a material's insulating properties and the slower heat flows through it.
+The R-value does not include the interior and exterior air film coefficients.
 The R-value is the reciprocal of the U-factor.

 Unit of Measure: